Skip to main content

 Scope and Contents

 This collection consists of audio recordings of six of the eight advertised sessions of the symposium, American Cities: Law, Survival and the Administration of Justice, held at The New School between October 6 and December 8 of 1971.
-An unadvertised, concluding session is also represented.
+An unadvertised, concluding session is also present.
+The advertised sessions, "Police and Enforcement" (October 13) and "Drugs and Crime" (October 20) are absent from the collection.

-Several recordings contain only a partial record of the proceedings, sometimes omitting certain speakers or part of the question and answer sessions.
-The October 13 session, "Police and Enforcement," and the October 20 session, "Drugs and Crime," are missing from the collection.
+Several recordings contain only a partial record of the session proceedings, sometimes omitting certain speakers or part of the question and answer sessions.
 New School Archives staff do not know if the tapes are missing, the sessions were never recorded, or the sessions were advertised but never held.
-In cases where recordings are incomplete, reel box numbering indicates that the reels were likely present at one time.
+In cases where recordings are incomplete, tape reel box numbering indicates that the reels likely existed in the past.
+For example, box numbering may begin with Reel #3, indicating the former presence of Reels #1-2.

 Conditions Governing Access